nicholas-mn/docker-compose/caddy/README.md

 # Setup

-Network is set to `external: true`, so the `caddy` networks needs to be created seperately before running:
+Network is set to `external: true`, so the `caddy` network needs to be created seperately before running:

 `$ docker network create caddy`